feinstaub/feinstaub.github.io/struct/struct-dolphin.md

-Bugs, annoyances and wishes / KDE UI / Dolphin
+KDE UI / Dolphin: suggestions and next steps
 ==============================================

 On this page: dolphin related topics | [Go up to main page](struct-main.md)

 kurlnavigator [usability] Navigate to parent folder should select child folder
 ------------------------------------------------------------------------------